Celebrate the iPhone’s 10th birthday by watching the gleeful original announcement

 The choice to start the demo portion off with the iPod part of the iPhone wasn’t arbitrary.
 For one thing, people are already familiar with the iPod interface, so the audience has something to compare it with — but in addition to this, it lets Jobs show off how much the touch interface changes and improves an existing product.

-Not only that, but the colorful album art shows off the screen, and the app (although it wasn’t called that at first) offers opportunities to show off three other important gestures: the home button, touch-scrolling, and switching to landscape mode.
+Not only that, but the colorful album art shows off the screen, and the app (although it wasn’t called that at first) offers opportunities to show off three other important gestures: the home button, touch-scrolling and switching to landscape mode.

 Throughout, Jobs seems genuinely impressed with Apple’s ingenuity.
 “You want to see that again?” he asks after showing slide to unlock for the first time, eliciting sighs of admiration from the audience.
 And then, when showing scrolling in the artist list, he makes sure no one fails to notice details like the rubber banding.
 “Isn’t that cool?” he repeatedly quips.